© New Phytologist Trust

 - Does this paper form a close companion to other work in press?
 If so please supply an electronic version of this paper.

 - Is this paper a resubmission?
-If so do you have the previous manuscript number and have you prepared the point-by-point response document as requested by the editor?
+If so do you have the previous manuscript number and have you prepared the point-by-point response document and uploaded a version with tracked changes as requested by the Editor?

 - Is your manuscript prepared according to New Phytologist style as set out in the Author Guidelines?

-- Is the text double-spaced, the pages numbered and continuous numbering used for lines?
+- Is the text 1.5-spaced, are the pages numbered and is continuous numbering used for lines?

 - For regular research papers is the main body of the text below 6500 words?
-Those exceeding the limit will be returned without review.
+Those exceeding this limit will be returned without review.

 - On the front page have you included the title, authors and addresses, correspondence details, word counts and the number of tables, figures (indicating which should be reproduced in colour) and supporting information?

 - For research papers is your summary no more than 200 words and is it organized using four bullet points to indicate (1) the research conducted, including the rationale, (2) methods, (3) key results and (4) the main conclusion, including key points of discussion?

 - Are the references and in-text citations formatted according to journal style?